wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 No resources found.
 ```
 ## Create Azure disks
-Before mounting an Azure-managed disk as a Kubernetes volume, the disk to be mounted must exist in the AKS node resource group.
+Before mounting an Azure-managed disk as a Kubernetes volume, the disk to be mounted must be in the same resource group where the AKS Node resides.

-Get the resource group name of AKS nodes with the az resource show command.
+Get the Resource Group where the AKS Nodes resides by executing below.
 Replace the resourcegroup name and AKS cluster name with the values from your lab.
 ```
 NODEGROUP=`az resource show --resource-group <RG name of AKS cluster> --name <AKS Clustername> --resource-type Microsoft.ContainerService/managedClusters --query properties.nodeResourceGroup -o tsv`
 ```